Almost all of us will be involved in a car accident sometime in our lives. Following are tips for what to do if this happens to you:

 In addition to the names and addresses, get the driver license number, vehicle information including license plate, make, model and year of the vehicle, and insurance company name and policy number from all other drivers involved in the accident.

-Record or take photographs of any damage to the vehicles involved in the collision.
+Take photographs of any damage to the vehicles involved in the collision.
+You may also want to take some photos of the accident scene.

 Do Not Discuss Fault